drafly/-FLIP-MDIR/README.md

 ### Image Complexity Analysis
 ![Example](figures/PSNR.jpg)
 Our dataset contains a significantly higher proportion of challenging examples characterized by low PSNR and SSIM scores.

+### Contact
+If you have any questions, please feel free to reach me out at peilianghuang2017@gmail.com or draflyhan@gmail.com